 - Do not smoke or use tobacco.

-- Keep your head propped up when sleeping to promote healing.
+- Keep your head propped up when sleeping to promote faster healing.

-If you start to notice pain in your tooth three days after your initial extraction or bleeding is severe four hours after the treatment, call the office back as soon as possible for further treatment.
+If you start to notice pain in your socket three days after your initial extraction or bleeding is severe four hours after the treatment, call the office back as soon as possible.
 If you notice signs or symptoms of an infection, such as fever or chills, call the office.
 The same applies if you have nausea or begin vomiting.

 About Rocky Mountain Periodontal Specialists

-The periodontists at Rocky Mountain Periodontal Specialists always make sure to provide detailed aftercare instructions following your tooth extraction.
+The periodontists at Rocky Mountain Periodontal Specialists always make sure to provide detailed aftercare instructions following tooth extractions.
+As experts in extractions, they can ensure that your treatment is painless and recoveries are quick.
 In the rare event that you experience an infected tooth or other problems appear, they’ll be ready to take your call.
 To schedule your next tooth removal, you can contact them through their website.